MathuxNY-73/hackerrank-problems/Algorithms/README.md

 - [X] Find a second working solution on the sample input
 - [X] Submit second solution.
 Got correct
 - [X] Problem solved

+### The Indian Job
+This is a dynamic programming challenge from hackerank.
+The goal is to check that it is possible to arrange N thieves such that each can spend A[i] minutes in a vault before a guard returns after G minutes.
+There can be up to 2 thieves at a time in the vault.
+I try to solve this problem using the C++ language.
+[Problem link](https://www.hackerrank.com/challenges/the-indian-job/problem)
+As of September 10<sup>th</sup>, 2019:
+- [x] Find a first working solution on the sample input
+- [x] Submit solution.
+Got correct
+- [x] Problem solved
 </details>

 ## Graph Theory